coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 All core logic in the Coder plugin uses [Tanstack Query v4](https://tanstack.com/query/v4).
 As it is already a dependency for the Coder plugin, it is highly recommended that you also use the library when building out your own components.

-The three main hooks that you will likely use with the SDK are:
+The three main hooks from the library that you will likely use with the SDK are:

 - `useQuery`
 - `useMutation`
 - `useQueryClient`

 At present, the Coder plugin provides a convenience wrapper for connecting `useQuery` to the Coder SDK and to Coder auth state.
-This is the `useCoderQuery` hook – if a component should only care about making queries and doesn't need to interact directly with auth state, this is a great option.
+This is the `useCoderQuery` hook – this is a great option if a component should only care about making queries and doesn't need to interact directly with auth state.

-We also plan to create `useMutation` wrapper called `useCoderMutation`.
+We are also considering making a `useMutation` wrapper called `useCoderMutation`.
+If you have any thoughts or requests on how it should behave, please open an issue!

+## Why React Query?

+ui.dev has a phenomenal [article](https://ui.dev/why-react-query) and [video](https://www.youtube.com/watch?v=OrliU0e09io) series that breaks things down more exhaustively, but in short, React Query:

+- Simplifies how API data is shared throughout an application
+- Manages race conditions, canceling requests, and revalidating requests
+- Provides a shared API for both queries and mutations

 ### Problems with fetching via `useEffect`